pegwymonie/okra/README.md

 Attributes:
 * Body, Mind and Soul.
 * Starts at 2, caps at 10.
-1 represents a total disability. zero represent an entire lack of.
-(Constructs have a soul of zero)
+1 represents a total disability. zero represent an entire lack.
+(Constructs have a soul of zero).
+* Attacks target a specific attribute based on their source. ie and attack with a physical weapon targets body, a phycic attack targets mind, and a divine attack targets soul.
 * Each has 3 states: Rigid, Flexible, and Balanced.
 * Attributes add their value to an action.
 (The action lists what attribute(s) can be used with it.)
 * Attributes with a Balanced state provide a +1 bonus on any action.